Time Zen

 I am mulling a poem.
 I have written to you about it before.

 The poem is about about saying “no,” and choosing how we use our time.
 It is called “The Art of Disappearing.”
-I referred to the last three lines of it during last week’s free online “bootstrapping” coaching session (subscribe to future announcements in the upper left of that page).
-Here are those all-important last three lines:
+I referred to the last three lines of it during last week’s free online “bootstrapping” coaching session.
+(You can subscribe to my YouTube channel right there, too.
+Here’s the video I made about how I bootstrapped myself into work-life balance).

 Walk around feeling like a leaf.